12 Best Issue Tracking Software in 2026

 Best for: Project management for Agile software development teams.

-Jira is one of the best-known PM tools in the world.
+Jira is one of the best-known task management tools in the world.
 It’s designed for software teams that implement development using continuous deployment.

 Key features: